Tan Cheow Hung

 Last but not least, Cheow Hung also has considerable experience in Family Law, dealing with issues of divorce, custody and guardianship as well as care & control of children, maintenance and personal protection orders.
 He has also taught Family Law and Procedure as an adjunct lecturer at Temasek Polytechnic.

 When not engaging in legal work, Cheow Hung spends most of his time together with Pro Bono Partners on activities to promote social justice and help the under-privileged.
 Occasionally, he performs as a vocalist with the band Chain ReAction at private, public or charity events.
-In the rare moments when he is free, he indulges in a good book or movie or shoots a game of pool.
+In the rare moments when he is free, he whips up meals for family and friends, indulges in a good book or movie or shoots a game of pool.
 He is a member of the Law Society of Singapore pool team and pool is a game that has taught him both lessons in legal practice and life; in particular, that one must think a few steps ahead and have an end game in mind.
 It has also taught him not to be discouraged by temporary setbacks and that one never really loses, you either win or you learn.

 Cheow Hung was also honoured by the Law Society of Singapore with the Pro Bono Ambassador 2016/2017 Award in recognition of his humble contributions to the pro bono cause.
 He is also honoured to sit on the Board of the Law Society Pro Bono Services Office, a registered charity and Institution of Public Character (IPC) with the mission to help bring free legal assistance to those in need in our community.